MonsieurV/monsieurv.github.io/_posts/2015-12-06-radiation-watch-arduino.markdown

 {% include figure.html img="/assets/2015-12-06-radiation-watch-arduino/bordeaux_agen_train_2015_12_02_radiation.svg" url="https://plot.ly/~tournadey/30/bordeaux-to-agen-on-train-2nd-december-2015-gamma-radiation/" alt="Plot of the radiation level on the train from Bordeaux to Agen the 2nd December 2015" linkTitle="Click to see the data on Plotly" %}

-TODO Results in my family house in the France South-West countryside.
+In my family house, somewhere in the south-west countryside, we're a little more exposed, but still way not enough to turn Hulk.

-TODO Histogram // Standard deviation on results?
+Since I don't have any radioactive source (for the happy folks living in USA, you can freely buy and possess [little ones][imagesco_sources]) nor the time to go in the volcanic parts of France, I've gone to my local nuclear power plant, as a last attempt to measure something interesting.
+But outside an undamaged [containment building][containment_building] and at view-distance from the plant, that's not very exciting.

-TODO Golfech measurements, local nuclear power plant
+{% include figure.html img="/assets/2015-12-06-radiation-watch-arduino/golfech_north_plant_2015_12_06.svg" url="https://plot.ly/~tournadey/76/golfech-1-km-north-of-the-power-plant-6th-december-2015/" alt="Plot of the radiation level under 1 Km of the Golfech nuclear power plant the 6th December 2015." linkTitle="Click to see the data on Plotly" caption="Nothing special here." %}

-{% include figure.html img="/assets/2015-12-06-radiation-watch-arduino/golfech_north_plant_2015_12_06.svg" url="https://plot.ly/~tournadey/76/golfech-1-km-north-of-the-power-plant-6th-december-2015/" alt="Plot of the radiation level under 1 Km of the Golfech nuclear power plant the 6th December 2015.
-Nothing special here." linkTitle="Click to see the data on Plotly" %}
+You have maybe noticed the Pocket Geiger is not accurate enough to give instant results: it need at least two minutes to reduce the error incertitude and stabilize the readings.
+You can spot this on the graphs: the first results are highly dispersed, with a great incertitude range.

-Since this device seems good for background monitoring, I'll connect it to my Raspberry Pi to plot the data online in real-time.
+Since this device seems good for background monitoring, I'll connect it to my Raspberry Pi so we can plot the data online in real-time.
 Stay tuned.

 [effi_synchrone]: http://www.effi-synchrone.com
 [rw]: http://www.radiation-watch.org/